quangtuyen88/tiber-challenge/README.md

-# Autonity Tiber Challenge
+# Autonity PiccadillyTiber Challenge

-GitHub repository for the Autonity Tiber Challenge.
+GitHub repository for the Autonity Piccadilly Tiber Challenge.

+For an overview of the Tiber Challenge tasks see the [TIBER_CHALLENGE_README.md](./TIBER_CHALLENGE_README.md).

-Example code for the Use-case Testing activity of the Tiber Challange.
+This repo contains Starter Kit example code for the *Use-case Testing* activity of the Tiber Challenge.

+To set up a validator node for *Oracle Calibration Testing* activity of the challenge see the Autonity GitHub repos for the main client [autonity](https://github.com/autonity/autonity) and oracle server [autonity-oracle](https://github.com/autonity/autonity-oracle).

+## Starter Kit

 Participants can earn points by running the script as-is, but in order to get awarded with a higher score it is recommended to modify and optimize the code.